salvius/salvius.org/_notes/discrete-math/math-review.md

 Ex 1: 1784 = (1 * 1000) + (7 * 100) + (8 * 10) + 4
 Ex 2: Does 4 divide 342?
 No, because 4 does not divide 42.
-	divisible by 2 if and only if it’s ones digit is even (i.e. 0, 2, 4, 6, 8).
+    divisible by 2 if and only if it's ones digit is even (i.e. 0, 2, 4, 6, 8).
 For instance, 8 is even because 8 / 4 = 2.
 In other words, its even because its evenly divisible by something. divisible by 5 if and only if its ones digit it 0 or 5.
 2 and 5 are the easiest to test because we are working with a base 10 system.